 Install Fuse and ntfs-3g

-To install fuse on your Linux system from the default repository, use the appropriate package manager.
-In our example, we use apt in Ubuntu.
+To install fuse on a Linux system from the default repository, use the appropriate package manager.
+The example uses apt in Ubuntu.

 sudo apt install fuse